What is a Battery Energy Storage System (BESS)?

 Battery Energy Storage System Components

-Battery Management System (BMS) – which ensures the battery cell's safe working operation, ensuring it operates within the correct charging and discharging parameters.
-In doing so, the BMS monitors the battery cell's current, voltage, and temperature and estimates its state of charge (SoC) and State-of-Health (SoH) to prevent safety risks and ensure reliable operation and performance.
+Battery Management System (BMS) – software that ensures the battery cells operate within the correct charging and discharging parameters.
+The BMS monitors and controls the battery cells’ current, voltage, temperature, state of charge (SoC) and State-of-Health (SoH) to prevent safety risks and ensure reliable operation and performance.

-Inverter or a Power Conversion System (PCS) – the battery cell produces direct current (DC), which the PCS converts into alternating current (AC) used for the power grid, commercial or industrial applications.
+Inverter or a Power Conversion System (PCS) – device that converts the direct current (DC) energy that the battery cell produces into alternating current (AC) used for the power grid, commercial or industrial applications.
 Bidirectional inverters allow for the charging and discharging of the battery cell.

-Energy Management System (EMS) – controls and monitors the energy flow of the BESS and systems.
-The EMS coordinates the BMS, inverters and other components of the battery energy system by collecting and analysing data used to manage and optimise the overall system performance.
+Energy Management System (EMS) – software that controls and monitors the energy flow of the BESS and systems based on grid signals, market prices or site needs.
+The EMS coordinates the BMS, inverters and other components of the battery energy system by collecting and analyzing data used to manage and optimize the overall system performance.

 Safety Systems – subject to system functionality and operating conditions, a BESS will include fire suppression, smoke detection, a temperature control system, and cooling, heating, and air conditioning systems.
 A dedicated monitoring and control system will ensure the safe operation of the BESS and the prevention of fire and hazardous incidents.
 The BESS will also be housed within a secure restricted access area and include CCTV monitoring.